Slixon-Technologies/slix-rml/README.md

-# slixon
+# slix-rml

-The Slixon App
+The Slixon Runtime Module Library for the Setheum Network